 Before a veneer can be placed on a tooth, the tooth must be prepared.
 This involves the reshaping or removal of the front part of the tooth.
 This is performed with a special rotating device called a bur.
 Once the tooth has been prepared, an impression will be made and you will be fitted for a temporary dental veneer to protect your tooth while the final restoration is being created.
 While wearing the temporary veneer, we will have you continue your routine dental care at home.
 However, not everyone will require temporary veneers.
 In some cases, enough enamel is left on the tooth that it is not necessary to cover for the time period before you receive your custom veneer.

 Two weeks later, you will come for your final visit where the temporary veneer, if placed, will be removed and replaced with the permanent porcelain veneer.
 A local anesthetic can be administered to keep the patient comfortable.
 Then, the custom veneers will be bonded to the front of the tooth.
 The tooth will then be polished to make sure it is smooth and natural looking – blending in with your entire smile.
 Your teeth will be transformed into the beautiful smile of your desire.

-Dr. Ahmed and Dr. Kitchen are expert dentists with many years of experience.
-Their knowledge of the mouth, teeth, veneers, and oral care as a whole is vast and they continually provide patients with a smile they are proud to bare.
+Dr. Ahmed is an expert dentist with many years of experience.
+Her knowledge of the mouth, teeth, veneers, and oral care as a whole is vast and she continually provides patients with a smile they are proud to bare.